-2. Replicable practice

-To summarize, this practice is addressing constraints in terms of access to quality inputs like fertilizer, seeds, and pesticides to produce more sorghum of higher quality.
-The replicable practice involved building a four-partied linkage between producer organizations in the target clusters in Soba, Kuki, and Funtua with the lead aggregators Nalmaco and Adefunke-Desh (who guaranteed off-take), input distributors and manufacturers (who supplied the inputs for credit) and LAPO (who supplied the finance for the input credit).
-The farmers were supplied inputs by the input dealers based on their requirement and the bank credits these input dealers while turning this into a loan to the farmers at 2.5 percent interest/ month for 5 months.
-The farmers pay for these inputs at harvest when they supply to the aggregators their produce who in turn pay cash to the bank to off-set the loan.

-To summarize, this practice is addressing constraints in terms of:
+Mechanization is helping enhance productivity 2.
+Replicable practice To summarize, this practice is addressing constraints in terms of access to quality inputs fertilizer, seeds and pesticides to produce sorghum at higher productivity and quality.
+The replicable practice involved building a four-partied linkage between producer organizations in the target clusters in Soba, Kuki and Funtua with the lead aggregators Nalmaco and Adefunke-Desh (who guaranteed off-take), Input distributors and manufacturers (who supplied the inputs for credit) and LAPO (who supplied the finance for the input credit).
+The farmers were supplied inputs by the input dealers base on their requirement and the bank credits this input dealers while turning this into a loan to the farmers at 2.5 percent interest/ month for 5 months.
+The farmers pay for this inputs at harvest when they supply to the aggregators their produce who in turn pays cash to the bank to off-set the loan.
+To summarize, this practice is addressing constraints in terms of: Inclusion Risks: Linking all the actors especially the inclusion of the aggregators ensured access to market for the farmers and incentivised them to invest by taking the input credit.

-Inclusion

-- Risks: Linking all the actors especially the inclusion of the aggregators ensured access to market for the farmers and incentivised them to invest by taking the input credit.
 The bank was also motivated to give the credit because of this reason.
-Framers had access to quality seeds, fertilizer and pesticides overcoming the possibility of buying adulterated products in their communities. - Rewards: The transaction cost of the input credit and repaying the loan was reduced by more than 90% compared to when individual farmers will do this on their own.
+Framers had access to quality seeds, fertilizer and pesticides overcoming the possibility of buying adulterated products in their communities.
+Rewards: The transaction cost of the input credit and repaying the loan was reduced by more than 90% compared to when individual farmers will do this on their own.
 As farmers produced and met the quality of the aggregators, the received premium for quality grain supplied.
 Aggregators find to buy quality grain reducing their cleaning losses by over 80% of grain supplied directly by farmers.

-3. Preconditions for replication

-The following conditions are necessary for this replication practice to succeed:

-- 1. Access to market for produced grains must be guaranteed for the practice to be successfully replicated.
+3. Preconditions for replication The following conditions are necessary for this replication practice to succeed: - 1.
+Access to market for produced grains must be guaranteed for the practice to be successfully replicated.
 With Adefunke-Desh and Nalmaco in the partnership and guaranteeing off-take this incentivized the farmers to invest on inputs and encouraged the banks to provide the credit. - 2.
 Access to quality inputs with potential to improve productivity and market access must be available near the farmers.
 The input service providers must be aware of the ambition of the partnership or expectations of the farmers and the target market.
-As best as possible, these actors should be integrated in the governance structure of the partnership at least at the field level in the first year of replication to improve the relationship and build sustainability afterwards. - 3.
-Access to low-cost input credit and farmer's own equity needs to be available for this practice to be successful.
-Input prices are rising, and financial service providers are not ready to fund individual smallholder farmers except if they are in a functioning producer organization and connected to market.
+As best as possible these actors should be integrated in the governance structure of the partnership at least at the field level in the first year of replication to improve the relationship and build sustainability afterwards. - 3.
+Access to low cost input credit and farmer's own equity need to be available for this practice to be successful.
+Input prices are rising and financial service providers are not ready to fund individual SHF except they are in a functioning producer organization and connected to market.
 Farmers need to be organized with clear leadership structures and empowered with the ability/skill to negotiate terms with their cluster actors.

-4. Results Achieved

-The following results were achieved after this practice was introduced:

-- 1. About 350,000 Euros of input credit have been accessed by farmers through this practice. - 2.
-Farmers were able to improve their productivity and income during this period by about 35-40%. - 3.
-About 2,000 hectares of farmlands were put under eco-efficient production. - 4.
-About 2,500 smallholder farmers were reached and had access to improved production inputs.

-Want to know more?
+4. Results achieved The following results were achieved after this practice was introduced: - 1.
+About 350,000 Euros of input credit have been accessed by farmers through this practice - 2.
+Farmers where able to improve productivity and income during this period by about 35-40% - 3.
+About 2,000 Ha of farm lands where put under eco-efficient production. - 4.
+About 2,500 SHFs were reached and had access to improved production inputs Want to know more?

-To know more about this practice, please reach out to Johnpaul Chime jchime@2scale.org Sorghum Partnership Facilitator in Nigeria.
+To know more about this practice, please reach out to Johnpaul Chime jchime@2scale.org Sorghum Partnership Facilitator.

-2SCALE Consortium
+2SCALE Consortium bop

-bop